Outsourcing vs. Outstaffing Models: What is the Difference?

 Outsourcing Example:

-ProCoders do not outsource, but we have our own service that can fit your business requirement better: discovery phase + dedicated development team.
+We at ProCoders have our own service that can fit your business requirements that’s close to outsourcing: discovery phase + dedicated development team.

 The discovery phase is a critical step in your process.
 At this stage, ProCoders are making a development plan.
-We help to estimate your project as accurately as possible, but you should understand that even in the most accurate measurements, there are errors.
-And even more so in development – details and nuances can emerge that were impossible to foresee.
-But we plan to aim for 100% accuracy as much as possible.
+We help to estimate your project as accurately as possible.

 After compiling a discovery phase, we can select a team for you that will work under your supervision.
 ProCoders teams manage themselves, but you, as a client, still control the process: you have clear prescribed metrics for success, deadlines, and budget, so unlike classic outsourcing of software development, you have guarantees written in an official document.

 One of the most prominent examples ProCoders has in our experience is the software development for Dryft.
 For the Discovery Phase, ProCoders worked with Dryft’s management for 4 weeks to conduct an extensive survey of requirements needed for each of the app’s functions, and weigh options for programming languages, plugins, platforms, and widgets.
-The team considered options for their versatility, interoperability, cost, and function.
 Once the right tools were identified, a work plan was assembled with an eye to speed and maximizing the budget.

-After creating a favorable impression with their initial Discovery phase of Dryft’s app, ProCoders was hired for an additional activation.
-The ProCoders team worked seamlessly with the UX/UI designers at Dryft to create an app that delivered on the user experience they were trying to achieve.
-The arrangement allowed ProCoders staffers to augment the Dryft staff for as long as they were needed.
+After creating a favorable impression with our initial Discovery phase of Dryft’s app, ProCoders was hired for an additional activation.
+The ProCoders team worked with the UX/UI designers at Dryft to create an app that delivered on the user experience they were trying to achieve.

-A perfect example of outstaffing is Procoders’ collaboration with AxisPoint/VSimple.
+One of the perfect outstaffing examples is ProCoders’ collaboration with AxisPoint/VSimple.
 When AxisPoint could not find enough local engineers in their home state of Kentucky, they reached out to ProCoders for help.
 ProCoders answered the call with an IT Staff Augmentation Services proposal that allowed the CTO management team at AxisPoint to manage the programmers ProCoders provided directly.
 This way, AxisPoint/VSimple saved both money and time on hiring.

 • Code quality is the vendor’s responsibility.
 Vendors should be responsible for quality assurance and ensuring the coding fits your project parameters.
 No daily management outputs are necessary from you at a client level.
 And that’s a big plus.